ckcr4lyf/deluge-dc-notif/README.md

-# Deluge Discord Notifications!
+# Deluge Discord Notifications

-This script when configured with deluge, will send you a notification when a torrent is added along with the tracker name.
+This script when configured with Deluge, will send you a notification when a torrent is added along with the tracker name.
 When a torrent is completed, it will send you a message with the name, tracker, ratio & size.

 Optionally, you can set a second delay, e.g. 60 seconds, and then 60 seconds after torrent completion it will send another message with updated ratio.